otacon239/PS_HelloWorld/tutorial/tutorial.md

 I won't get into detail on what this does, since I loosely understand it myself at best.
 But from what I gather, it's telling the sndmixer library where the binary data for these files within the binary blob exists.

 Now we'll create a simple function that plays the sound whenever we call it.
-Make sure to put this outside the `app_main()` loop:
+Make sure to put this outside the `app_main()` function:

 ```C
 void play_sound() {